kareenalegare/STOR-644-Project/README.md

 ## Acknowledgements

-ChatGPT was used to help with coding.
-Yin and Kareena did the EDA and made the figures.
-Irene did the written portion of the report.
-Sam made the presentation.
+ChatGPT was used to assist with code implementation and editing.
+Yin and Kareena performed the exploratory data analysis and created the figures in Part 1.
+Kareena implemented the hypothesis test code in Part 2.
+Yin implemented the diagnostic plots in Part 2.
+Irene wrote the narrative portions of the reports.
+Sam prepared the presentation.